BeginnersBook

 true

-Example 2: Using Java String contains() method in the if-else statement
+2. Using the method in if-else statement

 As we know that the contains() method returns a boolean value, we can use this method as a condition in if-else statement.